yangmillstheory/vim-snipe/README.md

 The above example uses [vim-plug](https://github.com/junegunn/vim-plug); tweak accordingly for your plugin manager.

-### Docs

-`:h snipe.txt`

 ### Usage and examples

 The plugin API is exposed via "named key sequences"; see [this write-up](http://whileimautomaton.net/2008/09/27022735) on why this is a good idea.
+For more information, do `:h snipe.txt`.

 #### Character motions